The F* Word is part of Microsoft for Startups and NVIDIA Inception Program

 Armed with knowledge, designers can make informed choices and shift towards lower-impact materials and sustainable design practices overall.

-Eon & Microsoft: Digital IDs for Circularity
+Eon & Microsoft: Tech Solutions for Sustainability in Fashion.

 EON and Microsoft partnered to introduce an industry-wide digital foundation for a connected and circular economy across fashion, apparel and retail.
 Through it, they’re bringing 400 million products online by 2025.